YounesN/GOMC_Manual_Web/input_file.rst

   - Value 1: Double - The distance to truncate the Lennard-Jones potential at.

 ``RcutLow``
-  Sets a specific minimum possible in angstrom that reject any move that place any atom closer than specified distance.
+  Sets a specific minimum possible in angstrom that reject any move that places any atom closer than specified distance.

   - Value 1: Double - The minimum possible distance between any atoms.

+``RcutCoulomb``
+  Sets a specific radius for each box in the system that short range electrostatic energy will be calculated.

+  - Value 1: Integer - Sets box number (start from '0')

+  - Value 2: Double - The distance to truncate the short rage electrostatic energy at.

+  .. note:: The default value for ``RcutCoulomb`` is the value of ``Rcut``

 ``LRC``
   Defines whether or not long range corrections are used.

   - Value 1: Boolean - True to consider long range correction.

-In case of using "SHIFT" or "SWITCH" potential functions, LRC will be ignored.
+  .. note:: In case of using ``SHIFT`` or ``SWITCH`` potential functions, ``LRC`` will be ignored.

 ``Exclude``
   Defines which pairs of bonded atoms should be excluded from non-bonded interactions.

   - Value 1: String - Allows you to choose between "1-2", "1-3", and "1-4".

-    1-2
-      All interactions pairs of bonded atoms, except the ones that separated with one bond, will be considered and modified using 1-4 parameters defined in parameter file.
+    - 1-2: All interactions pairs of bonded atoms, except the ones that separated with one bond, will be considered and modified using 1-4 parameters defined in parameter file.

-    1-3
-      All interaction pairs of bonded atoms, except the ones that separated with one or two bonds, will be considered and modified using 1-4 parameters defined in parameter file.
+    - 1-3: All interaction pairs of bonded atoms, except the ones that separated with one or two bonds, will be considered and modified using 1-4 parameters defined in parameter file.

-    1-4
-      All interaction pairs of bonded atoms, except the ones that separated with one, two or three bonds, will be considered using non-bonded parameters defined in parameter file.
+    - 1-4: All interaction pairs of bonded atoms, except the ones that separated with one, two or three bonds, will be considered using non-bonded parameters defined in parameter file.

-    .. note:: The default value is "1-4".
+    .. note:: The default value for ``Exclude`` is "1-4".

     .. note:: In CHARMM force field, the 1-4 interaction needs to be considered.
-Choosing "Exclude 1-3" will modify 1-4 interaction based on 1-4 parameter in parameter file.
-If a kind force field is used, where 1-4 interaction needs to be ignored, such as TraPPE, either "exclude 1-4" needs to be chosen or 1-4 parameter needs to be assigned a value of zero in the parameter file.
+Choosing "``Exclude`` 1-3" will modify 1-4 interaction based on 1-4 parameters in parameter file.
+If a kind force field is used, where 1-4 interaction needs to be ignored, such as TraPPE, either "``Exclude`` 1-4" needs to be chosen or 1-4 parameter needs to be assigned to zero in the parameter file.

 ``Potential``
   Defines the potential function type to calculate non-bonded interaction energy and force between atoms.

   - Value 1: String - Allows you to pick between "VDW", "SHIFT" and "SWITCH".

-    VDW
-      Nonbonded interaction energy and force calculated based on n-6 (Lennard-Johns) equation.
+    - VDW: Nonbonded interaction energy and force calculated based on n-6 (Lennard-Johns) equation.
 This function will be discussed further in the Intermolecular energy and Virial calculation section.

       .. code-block:: text

         #################################
         # SIMULATION CONDITION
         #################################
         Temperature   270.00
         Potential     VDW
         LRC           true
         Rcut          10
         Exclude       1-4

-    SHIFT
-      This option forces the potential energy to be zero at Rcut distance.
+    - SHIFT: This option forces the potential energy to be zero at ``Rcut`` distance.
 This function will be discussed further in the Intermolecular energy and Virial calculation section.

       .. code-block:: text

         #################################
         # SIMULATION CONDITION
         #################################
         Temperature     270.00
         Potential       SHIFT
         LRC             false
         Rcut            10
         Exclude         1-4

-    SWITCH
+        RcutCoulomb  0  12.0
+        RcutCoulomb  1  20.0

-      This option smoothly forces the potential energy to be zero at Rcut distance and starts modifying the potential at Rswitch distance.
+    - SWITCH: This option smoothly forces the potential energy to be zero at ``Rcut`` distance and starts modifying the potential at ``Rswitch`` distance.
 Depending on force field type, specific potential function will be applied.
 These functions will be discussed further in the Intermolecular energy and Virial calculation section.

     ``Rswitch``
-  In the case of choosing "SWITCH" as potential function, a distance is set in which non-bonded interaction energy is truncated smoothly from to cutoff distance.
+      In the case of choosing "SWITCH" as potential function, a distance is set in which non-bonded interaction energy is truncated smoothly at ``Rcut`` distance.

       - Value 1: Double - Define switch distance in angstrom.
-If the "SWITCH" function is chosen, Rswitch needs to be defined; otherwise, the program will be terminated.
+If the "SWITCH" function is chosen, ``Rswitch`` needs to be defined; otherwise, the program will be terminated.

 ``ElectroStatic``
   Considers coulomb interaction or not.
 This function will be discussed further in the Inter- molecular energy and Virial calculation section.

   - Value 1: Boolean - True if coulomb interaction needs to be considered and false if not.

-    .. note:: If MARTINI force field was used and charged molecule was used in simulation, ElectroStatic needs to be turn on.
-MARTINI force field uses short range coulomb interaction with constant dielectric 15.0.
+    .. note:: To simulate the polar molecule in MARTINI force field, ``ElectroStatic`` needs to be turn on.
+MARTINI force field uses short range coulomb interaction with constant ``Dielectric`` 15.0.

 ``Ewald``
   Considers standard Ewald summation method for electrostatic calculation.
 This function will be discussed further in the Intermolecular energy and Virial calculation section.